-A trauma reaction is a common response to the feelings of helplessness, intense fear or horror associated with a personal experience of war or civil conflict but can also be caused by witnessing or hearing about a traumatic event or being the target of actual or threatened death or injury.
+A trauma reaction is a common response to the feelings of helplessness, intense fear or horror associated with a personal experience of war or civil conflict.
+Trauma can also be caused by witnessing or hearing about a traumatic event or being the target of actual or threatened death or injury.
 For many of our clients there is ongoing trauma due to the fears they hold for loved ones who remain in situations of risk such as their country of origin, refugee camps or other countries where their rights and safety are in jeopardy.

 Despite these variations there are many common experiences that people who have lived through trauma report.
 Trauma affects individuals on biological, psychological and social levels.
 Some of these impacts include:

-- hypervigilance: being on alert for danger, even in relatively safe environments and experiencing feelings of panic
+- hypervigilance: being on alert for danger even in relatively safe environments, and experiencing feelings of panic

 - having trouble sleeping or suffering from nightmares